 Upside Down Apple Pie

 It’s a great cherry pie filling dessert to make that literally took me about 15 min. to prep it and then threw it in the oven to bake.
 Want to use another fruit?
 You totally can.
 Make our homemade apple pie filling and use that instead too!

 Perfect to keep on hand when guests come over and you want a warm dessert, and super cheap to make too (but nobody will know that).
 Looks pretty too.

 - You could easily use apple or blueberry pie filling too and make a bunch of different upside down pie varieties!
 Let us know how yours turns out!

-- Pour cherry mixture into pie pan and bake at 350 for about 25-30 min. or until it is light brown on top.
+- Pour cherry mixture into pie pan and pour pie crust over the top bake in a preheated oven at 350 for about 36 min. or until it is light browned on top.